TeamGloomy/TeamGloomy.github.io/pages/mydoc/useful_macros.md

 <div role="tabpanel" class="tab-pane" id="bedmanual" markdown="1">

+## Manual Bed Levelling

 This macro is for levelling a bed that is secured to the printer using 4 screws.
 It should be placed in the macros folder.
 The location of the screws should be updated in M671 as required as well as the probe locations.
 The probe locations should be as close to the screw locations as possible.
 The order of the probe points should match the order of the screw locations declared in M671.
 The P0.5 in M671 is the thread pitch for M3 screws.
 If your bed is secured by larger screws, also adjust this value to suit.

 ```
 M671 x15:250:15:250 y25:25:260:260 P0.5                             ; The location of the four bed securing screws

+; M558 P0												; Uncomment this if you don't have a Z Probe

 G28 Z                                                               ; Home Z